merenlab/merenlab.org/tutorials/infant-gut/index.md

 Eren et al. results come directly from the collection generated during the study.

-Finally, a file corresponding to Sharon et al. results was created by BLAST-searching sequences in bins identified by the authors of the study (see [http://ggkbase.berkeley.edu/carrol](http://ggkbase.berkeley.edu/carrol){:target="_blank"}) to our contigs to have matching names for our assembly.
+Finally, a file corresponding to Sharon et al. results was created by BLAST-searching sequences in {% include ARTIFACT name="bin" text="bins" %} identified by the authors of the study (see [http://ggkbase.berkeley.edu/carrol](http://ggkbase.berkeley.edu/carrol){:target="_blank"}) to our contigs to have matching names for our assembly.

 </div>